KPRoche/quantum-raspberry-tie/README.md

 # quantum-raspberry-tie
 <img src='rainbow_q.jpg' width='150' alt='display while waiting for results' style='float:right;'><br/>
-Your Raspberry Pi running code on the IBM Q quantum processors via Python 3 -- with results displayed courtesy of the 8x8 LED array on a SenseHat (or SenseHat emulator)!
+Your Raspberry Pi running code on the IBM Quantum quantum processors via Python 3 -- with results displayed courtesy of the 8x8 LED array on a SenseHat (or SenseHat emulator)!
+## Fourth Release: -local option: can run on local Aer qasm_simulator backend instead of using IBM Quantum backends via network!
+Parses newer version numbers of qiskit properly

 ## Third Release: will fail over to SenseHat emulator if no SenseHat hardware is detected.
-You may opt to send your quantum circuit to an actual quantum processor backend at IBM Q instead of the simulator
+You may opt to send your quantum circuit to an actual quantum processor backend at IBM Quantum instead of the simulator

 This code is specifically designed to run on a Raspberry Pi 3 with the SenseHat installed.
 The 8x8 array on the SenseHat is used to display the results.
 Alternatively, if no SenseHat is detected, it will launch and use the display on a SenseHat emulator session instead.